mapbox/node-cpp-skel/docs/npm-and-package-lock.md

 npm update eslint
 ```

-If you want to remove a dependecy:
+If you want to remove a dependency:

 ```
 npm remove eslint